gvSIGAssociation/gvnix/addon-service-layer/docs/td-contract-first-from-java.rst

    We will not allow XSD extensions on the generated web service servers.

-   To add a restriction on any of the input parameters of the web service server, validate the retricción in your method code and return a exception if not satisfied.
+   To add a restriction on any of the input parameters of the web service server, validate the restriction in your method code and return a exception if not satisfied.
    This will generate a fault on the web service server when restriction is not respected.

 #.
 Reusability